 - 契約期間満了につき退社 (contract ended)

 - 会社都合により退社 (left for company reasons)

-But if you are still currently working at that company write 現在に至る.
+But if you are still currently working at that company, write 現在に至る.
 If you have no work experience, you can write 無し.
-Unlike most English-speaking countries abroad, having no experience can be a disadvantage but traditional Japanese companies tend to favour those applicants without any previous experience.
-This makes it easier for the company to train potential employees in the company ways and culture.
+Unlike most English-speaking countries abroad, having no experience can be a disadvantage, but traditional Japanese companies tend to favor those applicants without any previous experience.
+This makes it easier for the company to train potential employees in its ways and culture.
 Grad students and entry-level applicants can use this section to demonstrate any relevant internships or voluntary activities they have been involved in which may benefit the open position.
 There’s no need to write a reason for leaving or quitting such programs.

-To end this section, on the following line write 以上 (end of entry).
+To end this section, write 以上 (end of entry) on the following line.